XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 | ----------- | --------- | --------- | ------------- |
 | `MPTokenHolder` |    | `string`  | `ACCOUNTID`     |

 Specifies the holders address that the issuer wants to authorize.
-Only used for authorization/allow-listing; must be empty if submitted by the holder.
+Only used for authorization/allow-listing; should not be present if submitted by the holder.

 | Field Name      | Required?          | JSON Type | Internal Type |
 | --------------- | ------------------ | --------- | ------------- |